 When DIY-ing, consider your time.
 The time needed to put it together and assemble and the time it needs to be set up at your venue.
-If you ask your friends to help you set-up, consider making your projects very easy to execute and troubleshoot.
+If you ask your friends to help you set up, consider making your projects very easy to execute and troubleshoot.

 Modern and minimal designs not only save you money but directs attention to you and your partner, the newlyweds.

 Restaurants that already have gorgeous interiors mean you won’t need to spend a lot on decor.
 As mentioned earlier, speaking to a wedding consultant designer will help you execute your vision (as close as possible to it!) and stick to the budget.

 Restaurants are only often associated with celebrations and events but not weddings, which is understandable.
 After all, weddings usually require more tables, a dance floor, a DJ booth, a space for the bar, and other requirements!

 But that’s not always the case, is it?
 There are amazing restaurants with great layouts that allow you to work around your own floor plan goals.
 Some restaurants can accommodate your wedding and can also possibly save you money!